 FILMS ON YOUTUBE, VIMEO, NETFLIX, ETC.: We want to show great films to our audience on a big screen in a historic movie theater, especially films that our audience can't see at home.
 We fairly consider all submissions, but prefer films not easily seen by the public on YouTube, or other sites.
 We recommend that you wait to reveal your masterpiece after it has made its festival appearances.
 This gives us the best opportunity to attract a large audience that supports indie film in a fantastic setting, and we can more easily promote your film as a premiere, which could lead to great media exposure for you.

 Awards & Prizes

-• Jury Award for Best Film - For the film we think most embodies the spirit of Independent Horror film.
+• Jury Award for Best Film - The Main de Gloire is for the film we think most embodies the spirit of Independent Horror film.

 • Audience Choice Award - Chosen by ballots from our in-person audience.